Undergraduate teaching 2020

 Our hybrid model allows us to respond quickly to the evolving health situation, and requires all of us (staff and students alike) to pull together and engage positively to ensure we all have the best teaching and learning experience possible.

-You will have a timetable, however planning for hybrid teaching and timetabling is ongoing as we prepare for the new academic session.
+You will have a timetable, however planning for hybrid teaching and timetabling is ongoing.
 As such, the exact learning and teaching hours are subject to change.

 Virtual Learning Environment: Learn